 Instructions: How to Assemble a Cupcake Cake

-Be sure you have a board big enough to accommodate your design.
-I check this by laying out empty cupcake liners into the shape I want so I know how many cupcakes I'll need.
+To make sure I can do the design I want, I check this by laying out empty cupcake liners into the shape I want so I know how many cupcakes I'll need.

 I leave the liners in place, then replace them with real cupcakes one at a time, so I keep my design lined up.
 I do not frost my cupcakes before putting them on the board in the rainbow shape!